| Home | Mission | Events | Membership | History |

 Both edges of the physical blade are nominally identical.
 However, in describing sword technique, it is useful to distinguish one edge from the other, since they are used in different ways.

-Which edge of the physical blade is long and which is short depends only on which way in the hand the sword is being held.
+The two edges are physically identical; which edge of the blade is long and which is short depends only on which way in the hand the sword is being held.
+But, the two edges are used differently.
+The front edge is used for powerful attacks, while the back edge permits angled attacks with greater reach.

 Viking sword hilts